How to Make a Budget

 We’ve pulled together some tips that will help you get started creating your own personal budget.
-Since everyone’s lifestyle is different, these tips are meant as a guide and can be adapted to fit your unique situation.
 Let’s get started!

-Start with your income.
 The first step to any budget is determining how much money you actually have to work with.
-Whether you get paid a salary or by the hour, remember that a certain amount of your gross income — the amount you earn before taxes and other deductions — is not what you’ll use for budgeting.
-The actual income you’ll use to create your budget will be your net income — which is the amount after taxes and other deductions.
+Whether you have a salary or are paid by the hour, remember that you’ll create your budget based on your net income — which is the amount left after taxes and other deductions.
 You can easily find your net income by looking at your take-home pay.
-How much are you putting into your checking and savings account each month?
-That’s the number you’ll be working with.

-Money tip: Do you have multiple jobs or jobs where you get paid cash (i.e. serving, bartending, etc.)?
+MONEY TIP: Do you have multiple jobs or a job where you’re paid cash?
 Make sure you’re adding up all money that’s coming in so you can create the most accurate budget.